kenxwagner/Built2GSDSite/README.md

 <h2>When you want to get things done</h2>
 <p>Portfolio, projects, and products in one location.
 This is also the testing site for apps prior to stand alone hosting.</p>
-Angular or React or C# or Java Spring?
+Angular or React or C# or Java?
 <ul>

   <p><h3>Products</h3></p>